blawson69/DoorMaster/README.md

 ### Trap Effect

 The trap effect is provided in the Open token's GM Notes field.
 You can give as much information as you wish here, depending on your trap and what should happen once it's triggered: darts flying out of the wall, a blade slicing out, ceiling drops, etc. An alternative option, particularly for traditional traps, is to use a [roll template](https://roll20.zendesk.com/hc/en-us/articles/360037257334-How-to-Make-Roll-Templates).
-This allows you to provide an "attack" style dialog with rolled damage, saving throw links/buttons and any other information you like that matches a familiar format.
+This allows you to provide a melee or magical attack dialog with rolled damage, saving throw links/buttons and any other information you like that matches a familiar format.

-If you wish to use the name of the character who triggered the trap in your effect description - such as in the "targetName" field of the 5e-shaped template - use `[WHO]` in place of the name and DoorMaster will substitute it with the name of the character.
+If you wish to use the name of the character who triggered the trap in your effect description, places where you would use `@{selected|character_name}` or `@{target|character_name}` in a roll template, use `[WHO]` as a name placeholder and DoorMaster will substitute it with the name of the character.
 If the script cannot determine which character is using the door, they will simply be called "Victim".

 If not using a roll template, you can still provide die roll expressions that will be executed whenever the trap is triggered.
 In your effect description, surround your die expression in @ signs, i.e. `@1d8+2@`.
 You may use as many die expressions as you want and each will be evaluated separately.
 You **should not** use @ signs for any other purpose or it will give unintended results.

+## Dials

+Dials are one or more rotating tokens you can use as a "combination lock" style of unlocking a door.
+Set the hands of a clock to a certain time, point arrows to numbers/letters/symbols/etc., line up image fragments, whatever you can think of.
+To create a Dial token, simply name it "Dial" and rotate it to its unlocked position.
+This position is what DoorMaster will use to determine the proper orientation for the Dial.
+After your [door is created](#door-creation), Dials are rotated to the default 0 degree rotation (handle up) for player discovery.
+Dials only work on doors in the Locked [State](#door-states), and will set them to Unlocked once the Dial is rotated into the correct position.
+If you use multiple Dials, players will need to rotate all of them into the correct position to unlock the door.

+You can optionally provide a colorful or mysterious message to be given to players when they get all Dials rotated correctly.
+To do this, place your message in the Dial token's first Bar 1 field.
+If you have more than one Dial, different messages in each Dial will give a randomized response.
+If no messages are provided, a default one will be used.
+When the door is unlocked, players will then receive this message as feedback describing what happened.
+Incorrectly rotated Dials will give no feedback.

+You can create Dials using tokens set to "Is Drawing" from the Advanced context menu, allowing you to use more than simple 45° increments.
+In this case, there is a small tolerance of ±4°, so if your Dial's correct setting is 60° the player can place the Dial between 56° and 64° and it will still count as a correct rotation.
+On a token only one cell in size this is an extremely small difference, so be sure not to crowd relevant elements for your Dials.

+All Dials will get a GM-only aura to indicate if they are in the correct rotation; a green aura means it is correct, and a red one indicates an incorrect position.
+When the door is unlocked, the Dials will be disabled and the auras will disappear.

+New [triggers](#triggers) have been added that allows you to set your trap to trigger on incorrect Dial settings.

+## Tiles

+Tiles are one or more tokens that must be placed in a specific location on the map to unlock a door.
+Create picture puzzles, place discovered artifacts onto the proper pedestal, put words/symbols in a specific order, whatever you desire.
+To create a Tile token, simply name it "Tile" and place it in the position on the map that corresponds to the placement needed to unlock the door.
+After the [door is created](#door-creation), Tiles will be offset from their original position and may be moved into any order you want for player discovery.
+Tiles only work on doors in the Locked [State](#door-states), and will set them to Unlocked once the Tile is moved into the correct position.
+If you use multiple Tiles, players will need to move all of them into the correct position to unlock the door.

+An alternative to using multiple Tiles is to have only one "true" Tile along with one or more "Decoy" tiles.
+This allows for a "choose the right one" style of puzzle: Only moving the true Tile into place will unlock the door.
+Decoy Tiles are created by naming the token "Decoy" instead of "Tile" before door creation, and will be usable by all players just like other Tiles.

+You can optionally provide a colorful or mysterious message to be given to players when they get all Tiles positioned correctly.
+To do this, place your message in the Tile token's first Bar 1 field.
+If you have more than one Tile, different messages in each Tile will give a randomized response.
+You may provide responses on Decoy tokens as if they are Tiles.
+If no messages are provided, a default one will be used.
+When the door is unlocked, players will then receive this message as feedback describing what happened.
+Incorrectly positioned Tiles or correctly positioned Decoys will give no feedback.

+You can create Tiles using tokens set to "Is Drawing" from the Advanced context menu, allowing you position them more precisely.
+In this case, there is a small tolerance of ±4 pixels in both directions, and it is recommended to provide a graphical suggestion of placement such as a hole, groove, impression, etc.

+All Tiles will get a GM-only aura to indicate if they are in the correct position; a green aura means it is correct, and a red one indicates an incorrect position.
+When the door is unlocked, the Tiles will be disabled and the auras will disappear.
+Decoys will not get an aura regardless of their position.

+New [triggers](#triggers) have been added to let you to set your trap to trigger on incorrect Tile settings.

+**Note:** You _cannot_ use Tiles along with Dials on the same door.
+If any Dials are set on a door, all Tile and Decoy tokens will be ignored.

 ## DoorMaster Characters